 It’s good to study music if it is not too distracting.

 Study check or study check to make sure it is relevant.

 The most challenging part of studying for students is memorization.

-- Make condensed notes.
-Try and turn 4-5 pages of lectures down to 1 page by pulling out the vital information and restructuring it, so you understand best.
+- You can gain better study habits by taking condensed notes.
+For example, try and turn 4-5 pages of lectures down to 1 page by pulling out the vital information and restructuring it so you understand it best.

 - One of the best ways to increase memorization is doing a method called spaced repletion.
 A process in which you review the material spaced out.
-After the first review, look at it again in 48 hrs, then again 72 hrs after that so on and so forth.
-The idea is to review the material right before your about to forget it.
+After the first review, look at it again in 48 hrs, then again 72 hrs after that, and so on.

 - The idea is to review the material right before you forget it.